 A young man named Arlian, after tragedy strikes his family, intends to change that -- once he's gotten some other business out of the way.

 So... after spending a year and a half writing Touched By the Gods, why did I write another big fat fantasy novel?
 And given that I did, why did I not write more about the Domdur Empire, or about Ethshar?

 Well, actually, I decided to write this one because it's a change of pace.
 Yes, it's another big fat fantasy, but it's not much like Touched By the Gods.
 The Domdur Empire is basically a pretty cheerful, pleasant place -- the gods are on their side and they know it.
 Life's generally pretty good.
 Despite all the horrible things that happen in the course of the story, Touched By the Gods is pretty optimistic.

 Ethshar is a pretty cheerful place, too, and the stories set there are generally optimistic.
-(And by the way, I'm getting back to it, now that Dragon Weather is done -- my current work-in-progress is Night of Madness, an Ethshar novel.)
+(And I got back to it, once Dragon Weather was done -- at the time I wrote this, in 1999, my current work-in-progress was Night of Madness, an Ethshar novel.)

 Dragon Weather isn't cheerful, at least initially.
 The Lands of Man are not anywhere I'd care to live, or even visit for very long.
 Their gods are dead, sleeping, or sadistic, and their world full of mysteries.
 In a way, Arlian is not so much like Malledd, the hero of Touched By the Gods, as he's like the villain, Rebiri Nazakri.
 Dragon Weather is a sort of dark mirror to Touched By the Gods.